icl-utk-edu/heffte/README.md

 Documentation
 =============

-* A Doxygen documentation on how to use the library can be found in the *doc* folder of this repository.
+* Installation and a Doxygen documentation on how to use the library can be found in the *doc* folder of this repository.
 * [HEFFTE Website and Papers](https://www.icl.utk.edu/publications/fft-ecp-fast-fourier-transform)

 * * *